 Edge Computing software is specially designed to collect vast amounts of data in realtime, analyze the data in milliseconds, aggregate, filter and take actions on the data in a distributed way (factory floor, supply chain, remote assets or products).
 Especially in remote or mobile locations where bandwidth is scarce or very costly

-Interested in this post about Predictive Maintenance, visit our website to learn more about how to Bring Cloud closer to your Things.
+Interested in this post about Predictive Maintenance, explore the Edge Analytics section to learn more about how to Bring Cloud closer to your Things.
 To learn more about how Crosser can change the way you do business, please contact us email@example.com